 Fidelity provides all the benefits of what an investor would expect of a full-service brokerage, including the entire spectrum of investment services, from stock trading to retirement guidance.

-While futures and forex trading are not offered, international trading is, which enables customers to trade in 25 countries and exchange between 16 currencies.
+Other investments: While futures, forex trading, and crypto (bitcoin) trading are not offered, international trading is, which enables customers to trade in 25 countries and exchange between 16 currencies.
 In the international trading department, only Interactive Brokers, which is built for professionals, offers more global access.

 Looking at Fidelity’s educational offering as a whole, there’s something for everyone.
 Fidelity does a great job of organizing content into roadmaps with progress tracking, as well as sorting by experience level, category, and content type.
-Articles, videos, webinars, infographics, and courses are available to customers.
+Articles, videos, webinars, infographics, courses, and even podcasts are made available to customers.
+For example, Fidelity’s “In The Money” podcast is a series geared towards helping options traders with strategies for finding trading opportunities.

 Retirement education: Fidelity really stands out with its retirement education.
 Over the years, I have compiled an entire folder of bookmarked Fidelity Viewpoint articles on money-related topics.
 Fidelity also offers a variety of in-house tools to provide you with a proper diagnosis of your financial position.
 The primary tool lineup, which all offer unique insights, includes Financial Checkup, Retirement Score, Income Strategy Evaluator, and Guided Portfolio Summary.

-When it comes to banking services, Fidelity truly embraces no-fee banking, offering 197 retail service centers and delivering a reliable experience.
+Fidelity truly embraces no-fee banking, offering 203 retail service centers and delivering a reliable experience.
 The Fidelity Rewards Visa Signature credit card offers 2% cashback on all purchases, with rewards deposited directly into any of your Fidelity accounts.
-That said, Fidelity offers no loyalty rewards for using multiple products, which is an area in which Bank of America Merrill Edge reigns supreme.
+That said, Fidelity offers no loyalty rewards for using multiple products, an area in which Bank of America Merrill Edge reigns supreme.

-Having reviewed Fidelity Investments for the past ten years as a client myself, what impresses me most is the drive to provide the best possible customer experience year after year.
+Having reviewed Fidelity Investments for the past ten years and being a client myself, what impresses me most is the drive to provide the best possible customer experience year after year.

 Overall, Fidelity delivers value for investors.
 While Fidelity shines across the board, the backbone of Fidelity’s success, research and retirement, will undoubtedly continue to be front and center for years to come.

-Headquartered in Boston, Massachusetts, Fidelity was founded in 1946 is one of the largest asset managers in the world (1).
-As of July 2019, Fidelity is home to over 30 million individual customers and $6.7 trillion in total customer assets (2).
+Headquartered in Boston, Massachusetts, Fidelity was founded in 1946 and is one of the largest asset managers in the world (1).
+As of July 2020, Fidelity is home to over 32 million individual customers (more than 75 million total customer accounts) and $8.3 trillion in total customer assets under administration (2).